 In a mixing bowl, assemble the flour, cocoa powder, baking powder and baking soda, mix well with a spoon and sieve once to make the mixture uniform or use the stand mixer with the paddle attachment for this purpose.

 In another bowl, assemble all the liquid ingredients, the melted butter, condensed mlk and cream and beat until well mixed using a hand mixer on medium low speed or using the paddle attachment of the stand mixer.
-Add the sugar if using and mix again.
+Stir in the sugar and mix again.
 Put in half the flour mixture and beat until mixed, about 2 to 3 minutes.
 Stir in the remaining flour and vanilla and beat until smooth and creamy, about 2 to 3 minutes more.
 Put in the 2 tbsp hot water and mix again for a minute more.

 Spoon the batter into the prepared cupcake liners or the 9” round tin.
 Bake for 25 to 30 minutes if making cupcakes or 1 hour if making the cake in the 9” round tin.